kvnxiao/storytime/README.md

 ![storytime.png](https://bitbucket.org/repo/oX9rLp/images/1026898476-storytime.png)

-StoryTime is a 'lite' remake of the popular MMORPG game MapleStory, written in Java.
+StoryTime is a 'lite' remake of the popular MMORPG game MapleStory.
 Although written in Java, it also incorporates JSON, XML, and Java Internal Reflection techniques.

 Currently, the game is a 2D singleplayer platformer with survival aspects only.
 The player chooses a character and a map, and proceeds to survive as long as possible with enemies spawning in waves of increasing difficulty.